 The New iOS 11 Control Center

-When you access the Control Center on your iPhone by swiping up, you will not miss the newly designed control center.
+When you access the Control Center on your iPhone by swiping up, you cannot miss the newly designed control center.

 The icons look cleaner and well organized on the full page.
 When you 3D Touch an individual icon group, it opens up detailed icons on a new page.
 For example, pressing on the Airplane Mode group of icons opens up detailed actions that you can take.

 It’s right there and very easy to access.
-You can now also add in the “low power mode” control to your control center.
+And best of all, we can finally add in the “low power mode” toggle to control center!!!

 The new ‘Do Not Disturb While Driving’ feature has also been made available in the control center for easy access.
 We do like the idea behind this feature, as it should help with Safety.
 (Apple does care!)

 The best part is you can now customize what you see in the Control Center.
-You have the option of choosing from 17 different controls that you want on your control center.
+You have the option of choosing from 17 different controls that you want in your control center.

 Open Settings > Control Center